Why is feedback important? 10 benefits in the workplace

 2. Employee development

-One of the primary reasons people give feedback is because they want their employees to develop new skills or improve on existing ones.
-Employees who receive regular feedback tend to perform better than those who don’t get any feedback or coaching.
+One main reason people give feedback is to help staff grow.
+They want employees to build new skills or improve old ones.
+In fact, workers who get regular feedback tend to do better than those who get none.

 3. Motivation and morale

-Giving feedback helps motivate employees by letting them understand how they perform in their roles.
-This helps improve morale because they know where they stand in relation to what is expected of them.
+Feedback helps motivate staff by showing how they perform in their roles.
+As a result, morale improves.
+That is because they know where they stand against what is expected.

 4. Goal alignment